9586 Words | Reading Time: 30 Minutes

 Copywriting is broadly used for landing pages, direct mail campaigns, sales pages, printed advertising, infomercials, social media pages, and e-commerce platforms.

-Why is copywriting important?
+Why is high income copywriting important?
 How does it relate to making money?

-Think about copywriting as more than just the words on a web page.
+Think about high income copywriting as more than just the words on a web page.
 Every email you send out, every web page that you create, every social media post that you publish, every infomercial that you see and even a video sales letter (VSL) is all copywriting.
-Anything that is involved with closing using the written word on a very massive scale is copywriting.
+Anything that is involved with closing using the written word on a very massive scale is high income copywriting.

 Closing in print is about communication, not just writing.
 Effective communication equals wealth.
 Think of all the forms of communication skills, like sales.
 Sales is the number one ability that an entrepreneur needs to be successful in any business.
 Business copywriting, which is closing a sale in print, is one of the most valuable communication skills to have because it is influential and can generate millions of dollars.